Energy Efficient Upgrades

 The cities of Coquitlam, Port Coquitlam and Port Moody joined with the CleanBC Community Energy Coach Program and offered a 1-hour webinar (plus a Q & A period) in June for residents interested in learning about heat pumps.

-You can view the June 2023 at this link.
+You can view the June 2023 Heat Pump Webinar.
 Please note that all rebate amounts shown in the webinars are reflective of what was available the date the webinar was recorded.

 Canada Greener Homes Grant Update - February 2024